 - Waiting for your medical bills to pile up before making a settlement offer

 - Demanding that you provide a recorded statement to process your claim when one is not required

 - Requesting authorization to sift through all of your medical records in an effort to find anything in your past that could justify calling your injuries a “pre-existing condition”

 - Misrepresenting your legal rights (for example, telling you that you are not entitled to compensation for your pain and suffering)

 - Making an unreasonably low initial offer so that a subsequent, but still insufficient, offer sounds sufficient

 - Advising you against retaining a lawyer

-Call Polito & Associates Today to Speak with a New London Personal Injury Attorney
+Call Polito & Harrington Today to Speak with a New London Personal Injury Attorney

 Car accident victims should always retain legal counsel, no matter what the circumstances.
 At Polito & Harrington, we work closely with accident victims and provide aggressive representation that gets our clients the compensation they deserve under Connecticut law.
 We are never afraid to take a case to trial and are qualified to stand up to the largest insurance companies in the country.
 To schedule a free case evaluation with one of our injury lawyers in New London, Connecticut, call our office today at (860) 447-3300 or contact us online.